Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Forward-Backward Algorithm

 Now, let us focus on the case where $\h$ is quadratic:

 for some self-adjoint, positive, nonzero, bounded linear operator $\bl{Q}$ on $\mathcal{X}$, some $c\in\mathcal{X}$, and some $t\in\mathbb{R}$.
-We thereafter omit the constant $t$ in the notations of quadratic functions, since it does not play any role, so we can assume that $t=0$.
+We omit the constant $t$ in the notations of quadratic functions in what follows, since it does not play any role, so we can assume that $t=0$.

-A very common example is a least-squares penalty, in particular to solve inverse problems~\cite{cha16}; that is,
+A very common example is a least-squares penalty, used in particular to solve inverse problems~\cite{cha16}; that is,

 for some bounded linear operator $A$ from $\mathcal{X}$ to some real Hilbert space $\mathcal{Y}$ and some $y\in\mathcal{Y}$.
 Clearly, \eqref{eq12} is an instance of \eqref{eq11}, with $\bl{Q}=A^*A$ and $c=-A^*y$.